Entries by Rudolf Huber

 The Ethane conundrum

-Some time ago, I have written about the LPG tidal wave that hits us mostly from the US and how it shakes the world in its foundations.
-LPG (Propane and Butane in whatever mixing proportion you happen to like it) are already a pretty exotic market when compared to crude and other refined produces.
-Most […]
+Some time ago, I wrote about the LPG tidal wave that hits us mostly from the US and how it shakes the world in its foundations.
+LPG (Propane and Butane in whatever mixing proportion you like) is already a pretty exotic market compared to crude and refined produce.
+Most of the developed world has moved […]

 Open letter to President-elect Donald J. Trump